masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Quality Standard Check Completed
 ```
 If we run the programme we can see that the output will take few seconds to display the result as there are some delay happening while **requirements** quality standard testing function is running.
 This causes the next lines of instructions and logs remaining off.
-Here actually occured **blocking** for the following lines of code.
+Here actually occured **blocking** for the following lines of execution.
 The returning value fell in a loop condition in the **requirements** function to take sometimes to return the value.
 When the loop ends, it will return a value, and consequently, a chain of other function blocks will be executed.

 ```javascript
   ...